validatedpatterns/gitea-chart/README.md

 #### Database defaults

 If a builtIn database is enabled the database configuration is set automatically.
-For example postgresql builtIn which will appear in the app.ini as:
+For example, postgresql builtIn will appear in the app.ini as:

 ```ini
 [database]